postcss/autoprefixer/README.md

 ### JavaScript

-You can use Autoprefixer in browser or non-node JS runtime with [standalone version](https://raw.github.com/ai/autoprefixer-rails/master/vendor/autoprefixer.js).
+You can use Autoprefixer in the browser or a non-Node.js runtime with [standalone version](https://raw.github.com/ai/autoprefixer-rails/master/vendor/autoprefixer.js).

 ### Rework

-Autoprefixer can be also as [Rework](https://github.com/visionmedia/rework) filter, so you can combine it with other filters:
+Autoprefixer can be also used as a [Rework](https://github.com/visionmedia/rework) filter, so you can combine it with other filters:

 ```js